Health

 Sickle Cell Disease Association of America, Southern CT

-In pursuit of systemic change, Sickle Cell Association of America - Southern CT (SCDAA.SC)/ Michelle’s House embraces prevention strategies to enhance the quality life and well-being of the Sickle Cell Community (SCC), and to provide individuals and families with critical education and access to direct and support services.
-The Fellow will use the organization’s needs assessment data to write a report on the status of sickle cell disease in CT.
+In pursuit of systemic change, Sickle Cell Association of America - Southern CT/ Michelle’s House embraces prevention strategies to enhance the quality life and well-being of the sickle cell community, and to provide individuals and families with critical education and access to direct and support services.

 Click here to read the agency’s placement proposal